elefevre/elements-of-unit-testing-style/README.md

     }
 This has the added benefit of a more explicit error message.

 What of you need to check the content of the exception message?
-JUnit 4 does offer a mecanism for this, but I find it a little cumbersome *REFERENCE*.
-I prefer the *GOOGLE CODE PROJECT EXCEPTION*:
+JUnit 4 does offer a mechanism for this, but I find it a little cumbersome *REFERENCE*.
+I prefer the [catch exception library](https://code.google.com/p/catch-exception/):

     *CODE SAMPLE*